impleri/player-skills/readme.md

 - `if`: Sets the condition which must evaluate to true in order to apply.
 - `unless`: Sets the condition which must evaluate to false.
+- `everyting`: Sets all restrictions to the default allowed state.
+- `nothing`: Sets all restrictions to the restrictive state.

 In either case, the condition provided can be a single condition object or an array of them.
+Also of note is that skills registered via Data Pack will not have the

 ```json
 {